danielMicallef/danielMicallef.github.io/_posts/2022-07-09-what-to-look-for-in-a-nutrition-label.md

 ### 7.Protein

 Foods high in protein will help you function **smoother for longer**.
 Protein helps increase your **satiety**, keeping you fuller for longer, promote **muscle repair** and maintain **energy levels**.
-Many weight loss diets recommend looking for protein on nutrition labels, and choosing foods that have a hgih portion of their calories coming from it.
+Many weight loss diets recommend looking for protein on nutrition labels, and choosing foods that have a high portion of their calories coming from it.
 Having a [diet high in protein](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5644969/?report=reader) has shown to help [mantain lean muscle](https://jissn.biomedcentral.com/articles/10.1186/s12970-015-0100-0) whilst losing excess fat.

 An excellent example is this food label below showing **11gr of protein per 100gr** of yoghurt.